Why it matters

 Category

 Structures, reasoning, quantitative thinking, and proof.
+Start with why it matters and guides in this category.

 Spot misleading axes, cherry-picked ranges, and inappropriate chart types.